Eastern Michigan University: Academic divisions

+Library

+The Bruce T. Halle Library, opening to students in 1998, houses a collection of more than 1,000,000 items that includes extensive reference, periodical, and circulating materials such as books, microform, microfilm, sound recordings, and other items to aid students in their course work and research.
+It is named after Bruce Halle, founder of Discount Tire and a graduate of the Michigan State Normal College.
+Previously, Eastern Michigan University's library had been located in Ford Hall and then the Porter Building (now home to the Eastern Michigan University College of Education).

 Student life

 Just like many large universities EMU has many student oriented facilities outside the classroom.
 The university has plays, musicals, student organizations, and various social activities for students.
 On-campus hangouts include the Student Center, The Rec/IM, Halle Library, and dining facilities like the Eastern Eateries and the Commons (DC1).
 EMU's office of Campus Life provides many co-curricular opportunities for both resident students and commuter students which include Friday night movies, Laugh Lounge and Sky Lounge.
 In addition to activities on campus, EMU's campus life office also organizes occasional "Eastern Excursions" to cities such as Detroit, Cleveland, and Chicago.
 Off-campus hangouts include Depot Town, Frog Island, Riverside Park, downtown Ann Arbor and The Ugly Mug coffee shop.

 Student organizations

 Student Organizations at Eastern are housed under Campus Life.
 Most academic departments on campus have at least one student organization for students who are interested in that subject area.
 Students work with volunteer organizations such as Habitat for Humanity both during the school year and on breaks.
 Other clubs include the Muslim Student Association, Eastern Michigan Smash Club (EMUSC) and the LGBTA (Lesbian, Gay, Bisexual, Transgender/Transsexual Association).
 Eastern Michigan University has over 340 student clubs and organizations.

 EMU offers a variety of Greek organizations on campus.
 The Greek system provides fraternities and sororities students can join, many of which have houses within walking distance of campus.
 Just like most universities EMU has a National Pan-Hellenic Council, College Panhellenic Council and Interfraternity Council Interfraternity Council comprises eight fraternities, and the Panhellenic Council is made up of nine sororities.
 National Pan-Hellenic Council consists of 9 historically African-American fraternities and sororities, five fraternities and four sororities.

 Alpha Sigma Tau, a national Panhellenic sorority was founded at EMU on November 4, 1899.
 Sigma Nu Phi, a local sorority, was founded on Eastern's campus September 30, 1897.
 It is the oldest Greek organization on campus as well as the oldest continually-functioning local sorority in the nation.
 Greek Life at EMU hosts a yearly event called Greek Week.
 Greek Week is a week of events centered on Greek unity and spirit.
 The week often occurs in the beginning of April.
 Other traditions include Greek Awards.
 The yearly awards are based on the university's Greek Standards and Assessment Program (GSAP).